slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*

-> *'A classic is a book which people praise and don't read.' -- Mark Twain*
+> *'A classic is a book which people praise and don’t read.' -- Mark Twain*

 > *'The worst thing about new books is that they keep us from reading the old ones.' -- Joseph Joubert*